LucaBarden/Nit/README.md

 While doing the project I kinda liked the idea to extend the project and see what it could end up with

-This whole project is planned to be written in Kotlin/Native so that we are able to use it without the need of the jvm
+This whole project is planned to be written in Kotlin

 ### TODOS: